Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

-\end{prop} Note that we assume here that all the objects we manipulate are derivable, even if we leave their derivation implicit, in particular, although the second equation holds syntactically, it is not the case of the first equation which only holds for a derivable substitution $\GD\vdash \Gg:\GG$, nor of the last equation which only holds for a derivable triple of substitutions $\Gg,\Gd$ and $\Gth$ that can be composed.
-We factor the last two results of Proposition~\ref{prop:cwf} together with Proposition~\ref{prop:category} into a single construction of a category, whose objects are the contexts $\GG$ such that $\Gamma\vdash$ and whose morphisms $\GD\to\GG$ are the substitutions $\GD\vdash\Gg:\GG$.
-This category is called the \emph{syntactic category} of the theory $\Glob$ and is denoted $\Syn\Glob$.
+Note that we assume here that all the objects we manipulate are derivable, even if we leave their derivation implicit, in particular, although the second equation holds syntactically, it is not the case for the first equation which only holds for a derivable substitution $\GD\vdash \Gg:\GG$, nor for the last equation which only holds for three a derivable substitutions $\Gg,\Gd$ and $\Gth$ which are composable.

+The last two results of Proposition~\ref{prop:cwf} as well as Proposition~\ref{prop:category} ensure that we can build a category~$\Syn\Glob$, called the \emph{syntactic category} of the theory $\Glob$, whose objects are the contexts $\GG$ such that $\Gamma\vdash$ and morphisms $\GD\to\GG$ are the substitutions $\GD\vdash\Gg:\GG$.
+The first two statements of Proposition~\ref{prop:cwf} can then be read as the fact that it acts on derivable types and terms:

-The first two statements of Proposition~\ref{prop:cwf} ensure that the action of substitution preserve the derivability of the statements, and hence it lifts as an operation on the derivable statements, which we again denote the same way. \begin{prop} The composition of the substitution and the identity substitution are compatible with the action of the substitution on types and terms.
-More precisely, the following equations hold (again for derivable objects)
+\begin{prop} The composition of substitutions and the identity substitution are compatible with the action of the substitution on types and terms.
+More precisely, the following equations hold, for derivable objects: